 Is Malaysia cheaper than the Philippines?

-Why does the Philippines feel more expensive?
+Why is the Philippines sometimes more expensive?